joshbrew/graphscript/docs/Graph.md

 ### Loaders and more

-With additional [loaders](../Loaders.ts), we can quickly turn nodes into self contained loops and animations, html nodes, threads and thread-thread message ports, server endpoints, user representations, and more so we can quickly script out very complex programs, with the tree as a simple reference point to remix these features via the application trees.
+With additional [loaders](../Loaders.ts), we can quickly turn nodes into self contained loops and animations, html nodes, threads and thread-thread message ports, server endpoints, user representations, and more so we can quickly script out very complex programs, with a simple reference point to remix these features via the application trees.
 We can also export these node definitions as their own esm modules for easy module development.

-The most complex examples we have so far do things like relay P2P initial connections through a socket backend, animate tens of thousands of boids with multiple threads, process and debug sensor data with 8 separate task threads.
+The most complex examples we have so far do things like relay P2P initial connections through a socket backend, animate tens of thousands of boids with multiple threads, and process and debug sensor data with 8 separate task threads.

 Each example is only a few hundred lines of code and roughly understandable in one pass at reading.